jbrry/ud_folder/README.md

 - To get the UD 2.2 treebanks run `get_data.sh`
 - To create a folder for each treebank and convert the CoNLLU test file back to text run `create_test_text_file.sh`
-- Finally, to use UDPipe to predict on the test.txt files to generate UDPipe predcited CoNLLU files run `udpipe_test.sh` (Work in Progress)
+- Finally, to use UDPipe to predict on the test.txt files to generate UDPipe predcited CoNLLU files run `udpipe_test.sh`

 ### Things which still need to be done:
-- Finish prediction script 'udpipe_test.sh'
 - Ensure we are using the same params used by UDPipe for the 2018 shared task
-- Ensure we are using the same splits used by UDPipe the 2018 shared task
+- Ensure we are using the same models used by UDPipe the 2018 shared task, e.g. for the following cases:

+i.
+Czech PUD ← Czech PDT
+ii.
+English PUD ← English EWT
+iii.
+Finnish PUD ← Finnish TDT iv.
+Japanese Modern ← Japanese GSD
+v.
+Swedish PUD ← Swedish Talbanken

+- Mixed model for all other no train data cases.

 Useful references and acknowledgements: